apache/directory-fortress-core/README.md

 6. etc... for PW Policy, ARBAC, Groups.

 ___________________________________________________________________________________
-# SECTION 13.
-Instructions to build and test the Apache Fortress samples.
+## SECTION 13.
+Instructions to build and test the Apache Fortress samples

 1. From **FORTRESS_HOME** enter the following command: